DarrenFitz/GraphTheoryProject/README.md

 ```

-## Quick Queries Explanation
+## Quick Query Explanation
 * The First query show all the parties in relation to their candidates.
 * The Second shows ordere candidates based on age.
 * The Third Candidates starting with "d" and asociated party

 #### Party's Candidates Query
 This query displayes only the relationship between the parties and their candidates.
-Its useful if you only care about that those relationships and dont need to see the constituencies.
+It's useful if you only care about that those relationships and dont need to see the constituencies.

 ```cypher
 START